LiangliangNan/Easy3D/ReadMe.md

 Easy3D has been tested on macOS, Linux, and Windows.
 You should also be able to build it on other platforms.

-Clone or download the repository, run CMake to generate Makefiles or CMake/Visual Studio project files, and then use your favorite IDE to work with Easy3D.
+Run CMake to generate project files for you IDE.
 In case you use *Qt Creator* or other IDEs that can handle the CMakeLists.txt file, simply open that file and then all files will be well organized as projects.

 ### License
 Easy3D is free software; you can redistribute it and/or modify it under the terms of the